 Although we like to say it’s for everybody, we did have a few particular audiences in mind.
-For instance, small groups wanting to go through a unique series; or families with middle school kids and older; then middle or high school students either in traditional schools or homeschools; and, finally, any adult who wants to understand what economics is all about (in a fun and engaging way, of course).
+For instance, small groups wanting to go through a unique series; or families with middle school kids and older; then middle or high school students studying economics for traditional schools or homeschools; and, finally, any adult who wants to understand what economics is all about (in a fun and engaging way, of course).

 Can I get High School Credit for the series?

 Yes.
-Economics for Everybody is designed to be the base of a one-semester economics class for homeschool high school students.
+Compass Classrooom’s Economics for Everybody is designed to be the base of a one-semester high school economics class for homeschool students.
 If this Scope and Sequence is followed, it will be good for one half credit in economics.

-Here is a link to the Scope and Sequence / Study Guide Answer Key which provides complete details for teaching the class.
+Here is a link to the sample Study Guide which provides a complete scope and sequence for teaching the class.

 How long are the lessons?